Ghasak/nvim-old/README.md

 - git add -a
 - git commit -m "some message"
 - git push
-3. On GitHub main repo. you will see that your pull-request to merge with the main doesnt appear, the reson is that your `main branch` is identical copy to your `nvim0.6 branch`.
+3. On GitHub main repo. you will see that your pull-request to merge with the main doesn't appear, the reson is that your `main branch` is identical copy to your `nvim0.6 branch`.